-July 8, Aug.
-26, Mar.
-18, Aug.
-18, Aug.
-17, 2013 2013 2014 2014 2015 Options granted 466,663 50,000 2,065,541 321,700 149,000 Fair value of stock \$7.04 \$7.04 \$17.00 \$24.80 \$35.28 Exercise price \$7.04 \$7.04 \$17.00 \$24.80 \$35.28 Fair value of option \$1.71 \$1.71 \$7.62 \$11.14 \$12.92
+Aug.
+18, 2014 Aug.
+17, 2015

+Options granted 321,700 149,000

+Fair value of stock \$ 24.80 \$ 35.28

+Exercise price \$ 24.80 \$ 35.28

+Fair value of option \$ 11.14 \$ 12.92

+There were no options granted during fiscal 2017.
 Equity-classified awards are measured at the grant date fair value of the award and expense is recognized, net of assumed forfeitures, on a straight-line basis over the requisite service period for each separately vesting portion of the award.
 We estimate grant date fair value using the Black-Scholes Option-Pricing Model, or Black-Scholes, which requires the use of certain subjective assumptions.
 Below is a table of the key weighted-average assumptions used in the option valuation calculation for options issued on the dates indicated.

-July 8, 2013 Aug.
-26, 2013 Mar.
+Aug.
 18, 2014 Aug.
-18, 2014 Aug.
-17, 2015 Valuation assumptions: Weighted average expected dividend yield Weighted average expected volatility 29.5% 29.5% 44.5% 43.9% 34.0% Weighted average expected term (years) 4.0 4.0 6.0 6.25 6.25 Weighted average risk-free interest rate 0.52% 0.52% 1.94% 1.91% 1.83%
+17, 2015 Valuation assumptions: Weighted average expected dividend yield Weighted average expected volatility 43.9 % 34.0 % Weighted average expected term (years) 6.25 6.25 Weighted average risk-free interest rate 1.91 % 1.83 %

-We use a dividend yield assumption of zero as we have not paid regular cash dividends on our common stock and presently have no intention of paying any such cash dividends.
+We use a dividend yield assumption of zero, as we have never paid regular cash dividends on our common stock since our IPO and presently have no intention of paying any such cash dividends.
 Since our shares were not publicly traded prior to March 2014, expected volatility is estimated based on the average historical volatility of similar entities with publicly traded shares.
-We calculate the expected term using company specific historical data, such as employee option exercise and employee post-vesting departure behavior.
+The expected life represents the period of time the stock options are expected to be outstanding and is based on the simplified method.
+Under the simplified method, the expected life of an option is presumed to be the mid-point between the vesting date and the end of the contractual term.
+Given our limited history of trading as a public company, the Company utilizes the simplified method due to the lack of sufficient historical exercise data to provide a reasonable basis upon which to otherwise estimate the expected life of the stock options.
 The risk-free rate for the expected term of the option is based on the U.S. Treasury yield curve at the date of grant.

-Stock-based compensation expense was \$4.9 million, \$13.2 million and \$17.6 million for the years ended June 30, 2014, 2015 and 2016, respectively.
+Stock-based compensation expense was \$13.2 million, \$17.6 million and \$26.7 million for the years ended June 30, 2015, 2016 and 2017, respectively.
 If factors change and we employ different assumptions, stock-based compensation expense may differ from what we have recorded in the past.
-If there is a difference between the assumptions used in determining stock-based compensation expense and the actual factors which become known over time, we may change the input factors used in determining stock-based compensation costs for future grants.
+If there is a difference between the assumptions used in determining stock-based compensation expense and the actual factors, which become known over time, we may change the input factors used in determining stock-based compensation costs for future grants.
 These changes, if any, may adversely impact our results of operations in the period such changes are made.
-We expect to continue to grant stock options in the future, and to the extent that we do, our actual stock-based compensation expense recognized in future periods will likely increase.
+We expect to continue to grant equity awards in the future, and to the extent that we do, our actual stock-based compensation expense recognized in future periods will likely increase.